 8. Dilute the cherry moonshine with water until gaining preferred potency (usually 40-45%).
 The yield depends on sugariness of berries.

-9. You can improve the taste by maturing the beverage in an oak barrel, but the recipe for real Kirshwasser doesn’t include this technique.
+9. You can improve the taste by maturing the beverage in an oak barrel or with oak chips, but the recipe for real Kirshwasser doesn’t include this technique.
 The distillate is just aged in glass bottles or ceramic vessels.

 Cherry Brew with Sugar and Yeasts